ClickHouse/ClickHouse/docs/en/sql-reference/functions/ym-dict-functions.md

 ### regionIn

-Checks whether a ‘lhs’ region belongs to a ‘rhs’ region.
+Checks whether a `lhs` region belongs to a `rhs` region.
 Returns a UInt8 number equal to 1 if it belongs, or 0 if it does not belong.

 **Syntax**